aimms/documentation/pro-release-notes.rst

 **New Features**

    - CRUD on Tasks: An extension to the AIMMS PRO REST API which allows users to perform CRUD operations on DEX-exposed tasks.
-Please see the `documentation <https://documentation.aimms.com/pro/rest-api.html#running-tasks>`__ for more details.

 **Improvements**